 How can communities of solutions actually put in action, these new solutions enabled through technology?
 It is not technology that is the hindrance: it’s our will power, and our inability to collaborate in networks .
-We gain weight and lose weight in networks – now how we can apply these insights to really change outcomes?
-Looking at things at the population level, we can affect population outcomes, differences can be achieved that cannot be done if we only work at the individual level.
+We gain weight and lose weight in networks – now, how we can apply these insights to really change population outcomes?
+Looking at things at the population level, we can affect population outcomes, strategic differences can be achieved that cannot be done if we only work at the individual level.

 How do we connect social networks?
-And make use of those little gadgets, so we can connect people to communities of action.
-We can begin to coordinate across many activities – its no longer just Geographic Information System (GIS) mapping of a local neighborhood of friendships and families – there are much richer possibilities, things like Patients like Me = we need to shift to patient centered dialog – but not as “patients,” but as people – people need to self actuate.
+And make use of these little gadgets (like smart phones), so we can connect people to communities of action.
+We can begin to coordinate across many activities – it’s no longer just Geographic Information System (GIS) mapping of a local neighborhood of friendships and families – there are much richer possibilities, things like Patients like Me = we need to shift to person centered dialog – not as “patients,” but as people – people need to self-actuate.
 Today’s Electronic health records are billing centered rather than people or community centered.
 Even so, there are solutions that people have worked out that are available at the local level, we want to scale up at the national level.
 For developing the technology for this kind of dissemination – we need to do it – working together.

-I work at HRSA – its a very quiet agency – used to be more focused on emergency preparedness and bioterrorism.
-Since then, HRSA’s profile has risen – maternal and child funding – Federally Qualified Health Centers are 9000 around the nation providing delivery of care and a safety net on all fronts.
+I work at HRSA – its a very quiet agency actually – mainly because it used to be also focused on emergency preparedness and bioterrorism.
+With some staff shifted to Dept of Homeland Security now, HRSA’s profile has risen – maternal and child funding – HIV/AIDS funding - Federally Qualified Health Centers are some 9000 sites around the nation providing delivery of care and a safety net on all fronts.

 When we think of how all the agencies at the federal, state, local levels connect up with the private and not for profits to increase health and provide care.
 In all we do in the monitoring of data and analytics we have to put it in action at the community level.
 Now we have enough insight that we are testing it out by taking lessons learned.
 For example in working with the Dept. of Defense, the obesity is the single largest reason people are not accepted into the military, so we worked together to fund ways to decrease obesity.

-We know now that even if you do excellent healthcare, only 20% of outcomes are affected,.
+We know now that even if you do excellent healthcare, only 20% of outcomes are affected.
 The remaining 80% of the factors driving health have to do with social determinants– education, transportation – housing.

+Linda – we know a lot about studying disease and know little about studying health and happiness.
+Metrics for wellness are coming

+Laleh – resilience and mental strength committee- Chair help people build physical resilience and mental strength

+Jacqueline – add “community health initiatives” not just community health centers to the 4th goal

+Cindy =- much of what we are talking about – holistic natural medicine

+Kennan – are you laying the groundwork for grants?